 ** Daily Value not established.

 Other Ingredients: Gelatin, glycerin, purified water, sunflower oil and turmeric.

-MEG-3® is a trademark of DSM.
+AlaskOmega is a registered trademark of Organic Technologies.

 A total of 818mg per serving (2 soft gels) of EPA and DHA, the omega-3 fatty acids recommended for consumption by medical scientists and authorities.

 Natural vitamin E in the form of mixed tocopherols and a turmeric coating to protect the fish oil from oxidation damage.

 Do not use if seal is broken or missing

 †These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.

 - Assembled in the USA